jguadagno/jguadagno.github.io/_posts/2012-01-12-debuggerdisplay-attribute.md

 [![image](/assets/images/posts/image_thumb_5.png "image")](/assets/images/posts/image_6.png)

-You’ll notice this makes it easier to see what you are looking at.
+You'll notice this makes it easier to see what you are looking at.
 It also works in the immediate window.

 [![image](/assets/images/posts/image_thumb_6.png "image")](/assets/images/posts/image_7.png)